Date: 28 July 2015. Finding Your Boat

 find, especially one that is free, have surveyed.

 Survey a Free Boat

 article offers a note of caution.
 Read it.

-Before you spend the cash for a
+Before you spend the

 survey, take a lot of photographs.
 Study them in full size for all